capillariesio/capillaries/doc/what.md

 ## Key architecture points

 1. Data/index/state table rows are immutable and all operations on them are idempotent.
-[Script](glossary.md#script) execution should survive temporary DB failures without any need for operator intervention.
+[Script](glossary.md#script) execution should survive temporary DB failures without any need for operator intervention (there some exceptional cases though, unique index key writes are not idempotent).
 Data/index [table](glossary.md#table) rows can be deleted though during [batch re-runs](scriptconfig.md#rerun_policy) if needed.

 2. Capillaries follows a Cassandra-style mindset: everything that prevents scalability should be prohibited or limited.
 For example, Capillaries has limited [data sorting](scriptconfig.md#w_top) capabilities.